 Reduced grooming behavior: If the clean animal only grooms itself rarely, painful areas of the body may be the cause.
 To locate potential injuries or pressure points, you can carefully feel your cat - ideally while stroking and scratching.
 If the fur is dull and straw-like , the cause may be nutritional deficiencies, organ diseases or, again, parasites.

-Uncontrolled bowel movements: Your outdoor cat usually goes to the toilet outside and your house cat always reliably looks for the litter box, but recently there have been repeated incidents far from the actual litter box ?
+Uncontrolled bowel movements: Your outdoor cat usually goes to the toilet outside and your house cat always reliably looks for the litter box, but recently there have been repeated incidents away from the actual litter box ?
 Perhaps the animal has difficulty controlling its bowel movements and therefore is unable to get to a suitable place in time.
 A bladder infection or a urinary tract infection should be diagnosed by a vet as soon as possible and treated with medication.
 At the same time, check whether your cat is generally urinating or defecating more often than usual.

 React correctly: Cat is sick and withdraws